 WordPress is an incredibly easy-to-use content management system that can take the headaches from running your online business.
-But many inexperienced users are still struggling with it and are looking for a way to get their business running without the hassles of learning to code.
+But many inexperienced users are still struggling with it and looking for a way to run their business without the hassles of learning to code.
 Here are some tips that can solve common issues.

 WordPress offers so much that it can become overwhelming at times.
-Most of us in the process of creating a website has been struggling with WordPress.
+Most of us in the process of creating a website have been struggling with WordPress.

 What is WordPress?